 For example, JetBlue does not permit meat, fish, or seafood flying when flying internationally.

-Can You Bring Ice Packs on a Plane?
+Bring Some Ice Packs on the Plane

 You can bring ice packs on a plane in both your carry on and checked bags, though instant cold packs are not allowed to be packed in either.

 Ice packs must be completely frozen when you go through airport security.